belighted/ubuntu-belighted/README.md

 * install the git package on your computer;
 * clone this repository to the ~/.scripts folder on your computer;

 Before starting anything else, you need to set your environment variables.
-Run the following commands :
+Run the following commands:

 ```bash
 cd ~/.scripts/ubuntu-belighted
 nano .env
 ```

 This will open [nano](https://www.nano-editor.org/) within your terminal.
-Paste the following lines and make sure to edit the variable values to match your own credential and preferences !
+Paste the following lines and make sure to edit the variable values to match your own credential and preferences!

 ```bash
 GIT_USER_NAME="toto"